ravilrrr/ogma-CMS/README.md

 * Free - Licenced under GPL v3 which means its Free

 ### Plugins-ins
-OGMA comes with the following plugins to get you sterted.
+OGMA comes with the following plugins to get you started.

 - Gallery - Image gallery plugin
 - Testimonials - Testimonial management
 - Comments - DisQus comment system for Blog posts.
 - Twitterfeed - Easily add a twitter feed to your site.

+### Themes
+OGMA comes preconfigured with a Bootstrap Theme which can be quickly customized with any of the current BootSwatch Themes.

 ## Screenshots